Foundations of Transaction Fee Mechanism Design: Introduction

 \begin{theorem}[Impossibility of a ``dream'' transaction fee mechanism (informal)] Suppose that the block size is finite.
 There does not exist a non-trivial, single-parameter transaction fee mechanism (TFM) that simultaneously satisfies UIC and 1-SCP.
 Moreover, this impossibility holds for both deterministic and randomized mechanisms. \end{theorem}

 Another way to understand Theorem~\ref{thm:intromain} is the following: the only TFM that satisfies UIC and 1-SCP simultaneously is the trivial mechanism that always confirms nothing and pays the miner nothing.
+Our impossibility result holds no matter whether transactions take up the same space or not.
+For example, it also holds for Ethereum's gas model where each transaction may consume a different amount of space.